FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/dms_kafka_instance.md

   topic creation is enabled, a topic will be automatically created with 3 partitions and 3 replicas when a message is produced to or consumed from a topic that does not exist.
 Changing this creates a new instance resource.

-* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the DMS Kafka instance.
+* `tags` - (Optional, Map, ForceNew) Specifies the key/value pairs to associate with the DMS Kafka instance.
+  Changing this will create a new resource.

-## Attributes Reference
+## Attribute Reference

 In addition to all arguments above, the following attributes are exported: